-You love to cook, but you probably can’t do anything without the garlic that is part of your dishes.
-How to grow it at home, without the need to buy it and get only the best tasting garlic.
+You enjoy cooking, but you’re probably unable to do so without the garlic that appears in many of your dishes.
+How to grow garlic at home so you don’t have to buy it and just get the best taste garlic.

 Why Grow Garlic?